metagenlab/zDB/dev.md

   - [ ] all alignments
   - [ ] ...

-- [ ] update search using synonymous table single vs multiple matches
-- [ ] update to boolean search

-- [ ] deal with COG, PFAM,... missing from the database
-- [ ] check and update module, pathway, fam profile,... profile figure size

-- [ ] add download newick tree on pfam, TM tabs and phylogeny with BBH
+- [X] add download newick tree on pfam, TM tabs and phylogeny with BBH
 - [ ] add uniprot proteome column (+ percent overlap) to genome table
 - [ ] add explanations for hydropathy plot
 - [ ] improve integration of transporters_family